swapnilchafale/fed-cookbook/README.md

 * Use hards tabs (4 spaces) for indentation
 * Use [BEM methodology](#bem)
-* Prefer dashes over camelCasing in class names.
+* Use dashes in class names
-  * Underscores and PascalCasing are okay if you are using BEM (see OOCSS and BEM below).
+* Don't use camelCasing or PascalCasing in class names
 * Do not use ID selectors
 * Avoid attaching classes to elements in your stylesheet (i.e. don’t do div.header or h1.title)
 * When using multiple selectors in a rule declaration, give each selector its own line.